Play Spaces - current and former

 School Field

 School Field is situated in School Lane between the Infant School and the railway.
 There is an entrance with some parking at the school end, and a pedestrian entrance near the arch under the railway.
-Facilities include play equipment and a pond.
+Facilities include a games field, climbing structure and a pond.
+Not aimed at toddlers.

 Connaught Park